keleven-uk/pyMP3duplicate/README.md

                         directory of the music files [mp3].
   -f DUPFILE, --dupFile DUPFILE
                         [Optional] list duplicates to file.
-  -x, --noLoad          Do not load database.
+  -xL, --noLoad         Do not load database.
+  -xS, --noSave         Do not save database.
+  -b, --build           Build the database only.
   -n, --number          print the Number of Songs in the database.
   -l, --license         Print the Software License.
   -v, --version         show program's version number and exit

- Kevin Scott (C) 2020 :: pyMP3duplicate V1.0.1
+ Kevin Scott (C) 2020 :: pyMP3duplicate V1.0.2

 For changes see history.txt